akdataai/migrate-java-db-to-azure/step-04-migrate-application-to-azure/README.md

 	```

 * Edit the pom.xml file for the Maven Deployment into Azure App Service
-Maven uses the pom.xml file to build the deployment and artifacts.
+Maven uses the pom.xml file to build the WAR file and record the artifacts to transfer to Azure App Service.

   * For the Azure App Service Deployment we need to include the Azure postgresql resources
-	* Edit the pom.xml
+	* Edit the file "pom.xml"
   		```bash
 		vi ./pom.xml
 		```